wimika/moneyguaed-xamarin/README.md

 ### 2) Ensure Standalone  Moneyguard App is installed

 The standalone MoneyGuard App is required to receive information about user and device risk profile.
+You must add query for package 'com.wimika.moneyguard' to your manifest.

 ```java